INCLUDING BARSTOCK, PIPE AND CERAMIC CONSTRUCTION

 Calculation methods such as those developed by J.W.
 Murdock or even J.E.
 Brock can be performed by Daily Thermetrics upon special request, but it is important to note that these older methods fail to consider all of the criteria incorporated by ASME PTC 19.3 TW-2010.

 A very important feature we offer (free of charge with every order) is 100% full traceability for every thermowell manufactured by Daily Thermetrics.
 We do this using a unique serial number etched onto each thermowell.
 Also etched onto each thermowell we manufacture is our company name and telephone number.
-This allows the end user to know who manufactured it, and using the serial number, we can tell you when you ordered it, what the part number is, who welded it, who inspected it, and, more importantly, we can provide material certs for the thermowell (and flange) by using the serial number.
+This allows the end user to know who manufactured it, and using the serial number, we can tell you when you ordered it, what the part number is, who welded it, who inspected it, and, more importantly, we can provide material certifications for the thermowell (and flange) by using the serial number.
 The thermowells we manufacture are therefore fully traced, both in the labor aspect, as well as the material aspect of each.

 Remember: Currently, the industry uses only tag numbers to identify a thermowell.
 However, the tag number never changes, no matter how frequently the thermowell is replaced with a new one.
 Having a unique serial number for each thermowell ensures vendor accountability for each and every thermowell.